ORTHOPAEDIC CELL THERAPY

 We suggest undergoing a rehabilitation program designed by one of our exercise physiologists or your regular therapist.
 This can be organised through any of our clinics or your doctor.

-As Adipose Stem Cells are taken from your own body, there are no risks of disease transmission or allergic reactions.
-There is also no chance of the cells causing cancer, as adipose stem cells are adult stem cells.
+As Adipose Cells are taken from your own body, there are no risks of disease transmission or allergic reactions.
+There is also no chance of the cells causing cancer, as adipose cells are adult cells.

 Sometimes ASCT may aggravate the inflammatory response, causing a temporary increase in pain and swelling of the injured area.
 There may also be a local pressure effect from the injection of the fluid.
 These effects should subside within a few days.